ogunsoladebayo/rise-project/README.md

 2. Run `docker compose up` to build and start the app.
 3. Access the API at `http://localhost:4080`.
 4. PG Admin is available at `http://localhost:8081`.
+5. Database migrations are run automatically on app start.
+6. Seed data with 10 users, 20 posts and 100 comments are added automatically on app start.

 ## Tests